howdyai/botkit-starter-web/readme.md

 Embed a bot in any web page or app with Botkit for the Web.

-Botkit Anywhere is a self-contained chat server, API and web-baed messaging client that has been built on top of the industry leading Botkit development stack.
+Botkit Anywhere is a self-contained chat server, API and web-based messaging client that has been built on top of the industry leading Botkit development stack.

 ## Get Started